 - Ability to quickly and easily transfer value to hundreds of thousands of volunteers who work with international aid organizations around the world in times of crisis when traditional financial institutions are shut down (or destroyed) such as during a terrorist attack, a tsunami, or an earthquake.
 This is a serious concern that is ever present in the counter-terrorism field; and

-Obviously, the case studies above to advance humanity or law and justice are unique to my experiences as a financial crime lawyer but nonetheless they present real problems that one day could be solved with distributed ledger tech and digital currencies.
+Obviously, the case studies above to advance humanity or law and justice are unique to our experiences as a financial crime firm but nonetheless they present real problems that one day could be solved with distributed ledger tech and digital currencies.